 About my region is a series of individual profiles of the agricultural, forestry and fisheries industries in your region.
-This regional profile presents an overview of the agriculture and forestry sectors in the Darling Downs — Maranoa region and the recent Queensland financial performance of the broadacre, dairy, vegetable, and sugarcane industries.
+This regional profile presents an overview of the agriculture and forestry sectors in the Darling Downs — Maranoa region and the recent Queensland financial performance of the broadacre, dairy and vegetable industries.

-Agricultural land in the Darling Downs — Maranoa region occupies 142,169 square kilometres, or 85 per cent of the region.
-Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 11,451 square kilometres, or 7 per cent of the region.
-The most common land use by area is grazing modified pastures, which occupies 95,141 square kilometres or 57 per cent of the Darling Downs — Maranoa region.
+Agricultural land in the Darling Downs — Maranoa region occupies 142,200 square kilometres, or 85 per cent of the region.
+Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 11,400 square kilometres, or 7 per cent of the region.
+The most common land use by area is grazing modified pastures, which occupies 95,100 square kilometres or 57 per cent of the Darling Downs — Maranoa region (ABARES 2016).

 Value of agricultural production

 The Darling Downs — Maranoa region has a diverse agricultural sector.
-The most important commodities in the region based on the gross value of agricultural production were cattle and calves ($915 million), followed by cotton ($313 million) and sorghum ($304 million).
-These commodities together contributed 51 per cent of the total value of agricultural production in the region.
-In 2014–15 the Darling Downs — Maranoa region accounted for over 82 per cent ($313 million) of the total value of the state's cotton production.
+The most important commodities in the region based on the gross value of agricultural production were cattle and calves ($1.1 billion), followed by sorghum ($254 million) and eggs ($218 million).
+These commodities together contributed 54 per cent of the total value of agricultural production in the region.
+In 2018–19 the Darling Downs — Maranoa region accounted for 100 per cent ($71 million) of the total value of the state's apples production.

 Number and type of farms